-ABOUT YOUR WATER QUALITY

-Washington Water Service (Washington Water) is committed to being a leader in providing communities and customers with traditional and innovative utility services.
+ABOUT YOUR WATER QUALITY Washington Water Service (Washington Water) is committed to being a leader in providing communities and customers with traditional and innovative utility services.
 Washington Water is proud of its service record and is staffed with courteous and knowledgeable water professionals who are dedicated to meeting your needs.
 While we are proud of our past record, we continually strive to improve upon the quality of services we provide to you, our valued customer.
 This 2022 Drinking Water Report is your annual update on the quality and safety of your drinking water.
 It includes the most recent water quality results through the monitoring period ending December 31, 2022, in accordance with state and federal regulations (not all testing is required every year).
 This report also provides access through references and telephone numbers to source water assessments, health effects information, and other water system topics.
 This allows you to make personal health-based decisions regarding your drinking water consumption and become more involved in decisions which may affect your health.
+Most importantly, this report shows that your drinking water source meets all primary and secondary EPA and Department of Health standards.
 We hope you find this information helpful.

-TABLE OF CONTENTS

-YOUR WATER

-2022 RESULTS

-MORE INFO

-YOUR WATER SYSTEM

-WHERE YOUR WATER COMES FROM

-Your water comes from two wells (groundwater).
-Well #1 is 164 feet deep and located in the northwest area of the system.
-Well #2 is 92 feet deep and centrally located within the system.

-The system was optimized for corrosion control in 2003.
-The source water passes through calcium carbonate media in the corrosion control treatment plant at each well site.
-This raises the pH and hardness of this slightly acidic groundwater, which reduces the water's corrosivity toward household plumbing and fixtures.

-SOURCE WATER PROTECTION INFORMATION.
+TABLE OF CONTENTS YOUR WATER 2022 RESULTS MORE INFO YOUR WATER SYSTEM WHERE YOUR WATER COMES FROM Your water comes from a well (groundwater).
+The water is pumped into the system from this well, which is 310 feet deep.
+Your water is not treated (no chlorination, filtration, pH adjustment, etc.).